 In the UCB text book, there’s a portion that specifically discusses the importance of performing sober, “Performing sober is another way that you and your ensemble can show your audience that you respect them.
 Seeing improvisers performing in an inebriated state can be a painful experience.
 By performing drunk, you are essentially telling your teammates and the audience that the show means as little to you as playing video golf at a local bar”.
 I’m not sure if I’m going to advance to level 2, but I’m happy to have found a fun, low key sober community in the New York City comedy scene.

-edited by: Tracey Stubbs
+Copy Editor: Tracey Stubbs